 Working in D&I suits my character and what I believe in, so there is a definite sense of fulfilment for me.
 As I've always been interested in society and people, it's perfect for me and has really helped with my personal growth.
 That in turn has helped my career because even when I am analysing legal issues, for example, I am drawing on the perspectives and insights of other people that I have learned from along the way, rather than just giving a text book answer.
 D&I has helped me understand the needs of people, and that's very important for lawyers and consultants.

 What advice would you give to young people for achieving their career goals?

 Firstly, it is the mindset issue I mentioned.
 Think about the bigger picture, the long-term goals, and set your positive mindset that these are achievable, regardless of your background or gender.
 Avoid self-reject mentality.
 Secondly, use the tools at your disposal to improve yourself.
 The internet is amazing: online courses, TED Talks, networking are all there and aid your social mobility.
 I learned an entirely new culture in Sweden by watching TV programmes and clips on YouTube and immersing myself in their culture, all to help my career and my personal growth.
 Lastly, be yourself, don't conform to any stereotype that society wants to place on you.
-It's so important to have your own views, articulate them and remain true to yourself.Posted 8 months ago
+It's so important to have your own views, articulate them and remain true to yourself.Posted about 1 year ago